 You’d imagine a centenary shoot being so extravagant, but it was all wellingtons…and sausage rolls.
 The day before the Duchess popped in with her kids to look at the clothes rails, and had a cup of tea.

 The photos have generated substantial online discussion about what Kate is wearing, especially the overalls and the palazzo-cut jeans.
 Some are wondering if these are styles we should expect to see Kate wearing in the future; I don’t think so.
-Kate recognizes the broad distance between editorial content in a high fashion magazine like Vogue, and RTW (ready to wear) designs we all buy off the rack.
+Kate recognizes the broad distance between editorial content in a high fashion magazine like Vogue, and RTW (ready-to-wear), the designs we all buy off the rack.
 There can be an enormous space between those two points, as seen with these Vogue pictures.
-The magazine’s content is meant to be transportative to some degree, taking us all to some not-quite-real fashion planet where we might imagine ourselves wearing the designer dresses, breathtaking jewelry and incredible accessories shown in the glossy pages or online imagery.
-But here in the real world I think The Duchess is devoted to her skinny jeans, wedges and other items unlikely to be covered in current fashion magazines.
+The magazine’s content is meant to be transportative to some degree, taking us all to some not-quite-real fashion planet where we might imagine ourselves wearing the designer dresses, breathtaking jewelry, and incredible accessories shown in the glossy pages or online imagery.
+But here in the real world, I think The Duchess is devoted to her skinny jeans, wedges, and other items unlikely to be covered in current fashion magazines.

 Many thanks to The Sun’s Emily Andrews for sharing some pictures of the Vogue article, it was very helpful in trying to identify what Kate wears in the magazine.
 We’ll see you tomorrow for Kate’s engagements.

 NOTE: The post has been updated to correct errors about the Cabbages and Roses shirt; the company is British, and not based in New Zealand as originally stated.